 Adenosine; Biological Psychiatry; Cerebral Cortex; Cognition Disorders; Dopamine; GABAergic Neurons; Limbic System; Neuropharmacology; Neurophysiology and behavioral; Receptors, Metabotropic Glutamate; Stress, Psychological

-I am interested in neuronal circuits engaged in learning, motivation and pro-social behavior.
-With this respect, a current project interrogates the role of tonic GABA currents in cognitive processing.
-In addition, I examine the means by which the experience of early-life stress might enhance the risk of developing psychiatric disorders.
+We are interested in how dysfunctions within the dopamine and adenosine systems elicit variations in cortical network dynamics leading to pathology.
+In addition, we examine the means by which the experience of early-life stress might enhance the risk of developing psychiatric disorders.

-To this end, we employ a system as well as a cellular approach in behavioral and genetic murine models, and investigate the dynamics of specific neuronal circuits by a battery of electrophysiological approaches and pharmacological manipulations.
+To this end, we employ a system as well as a cellular approach in behavioral and genetic murine models, and investigate the dynamics of specific neuronal circuits of the cortex and the limbic system by a battery of electrophysiological approaches, chemo-/ optogenetic techniques and pharmacological manipulations.
 As part of Prof. Boehm group, we also have access to confocal and fluorescence microscopes, and to a molecular biology lab.

 Techniques, methods & infrastructure